Contest Guidelines

 Techniques:

-Opinion editorials usually include a catchy title, an introduction that identifies the issue and author’s position, and several body paragraphs that provide reasons, evidence, and explanations for the position the author has taken.
-The style of writing can range from the conversational, even chatty, to the more formal feel of an academic argument.
-The important thing is that an opinion on a topical issues is asserted and ultimately supported, perhaps even anticipating and responding to counter arguments.
+Advocacy papers usually include a catchy title, an introduction that identifies the issue and author’s position, and several body paragraphs that provide reasons, evidence, and explanations for the position the author has taken and what needs to change.
+The style of writing can range from the conversational, even chatty, to the more formal feel of an academic argument, and can be deeply rooted in what the author cares about.
+The important thing is that an opinion about specific, actionable issues is asserted and ultimately supported, perhaps even anticipating and responding to counter arguments.

 Contest rules: